NomanMunir/Webserv/instructions.md

         1. Framing Information allowing the recipient to know where the body ends.
         2. Size of the Representation: For messages that do not include a body (e.g., HEAD responses), the Content-Length can indicate the size of the selected message.

+    ## 6.3.
+Message Body Length:
+    Cases:
+    1. Responses to HEAD Requests and Specific Status Codes (1xx, 204, 304):
+      - These responses are terminated by the first empty line after the header fields and do not contain a message body or trailer section.

+    2. 2xx Responses to CONNECT Requests:
+      - These responses indicate that the connection becomes a tunnel immediately after the header fields, and any Content-Length or Transfer-Encoding headers should be ignored.

+    3. Transfer-Encoding vs. Content-Length:
+      - If both Transfer-Encoding and Content-Length headers are present, Transfer-Encoding takes precedence.
+Intermediaries must remove the Content-Length header or consider it as error.

+    4. Chunked Transfer-Encoding:
+      - If the Transfer-Encoding header field ends with the chunked transfer coding, the message body length is determined by reading the chunked data until the end of the chunked transfer coding.
+      - If chunked is not the final encoding:
+        - In RESPONSE, the length is determined by reading until the server closes the connection.
+        - In REQUESR, the server must respond with a 400 (Bad Request) status code and close the connection.

+    5. Invalid Content-Length:
+      - Request: The server must respond with 400 (Bad Request) and close the connection.
+      - Response: The client must discard the message body and close the connection.
+      - Response to proxy: The proxy must close the connection and discard the message body and send a 502 (Bad Gateway) response.

+    6. Valid Content-Length:
+      - It defines the expected message body length in octets.
+If the connection closes before receiving the indicated length, the message is considered incomplete.

+    7. Message Body Length Determination:
+      - If none of the above conditions apply to a request message, the message body length is zero.
+      - For responses, the message body length is determined by the octets received before the server closes the connection.
+However, this method can lead to ambiguities if the connection is interrupted or length is reached, so length or encoding delimitations (not close-delimitation) are preferred.

+    - A server may reject requests with a message body but without Content-Length by responding with 411 (Length Required).
+    - Clients should send a Content-Length header if the message body length is known to avoid issues with some services that might reject chunked transfer coding.
+    - Clients must either include a Content-Length header or use chunked transfer coding for messages with a body, ensuring the server can handle HTTP/1.1 or later.

+    8. Extra Data After Final Response:
+      - If extra data remains after the final response, a user agent may discard it or attempt to determine if it belongs to the prior message.
+      - Clients must not process, cache, or forward such data to avoid cache poisoning.